-To hire anyone who doesn't already have settled status or a valid right to work in the UK, your organisation must apply for a sponsor licence.
+To hire anyone who doesn't already have settled status or a valid right to work in the UK, your organisation must apply for sponsor licence.
 This rule applies to all employers, big or small, no matter how many overseas staff you bring on.

 Multinational companies hiring skilled global talent